rodrigolopesm/rodrigolopesm/README.md

 ## Hi there!
 I'm Rodrigo Michalski ✌️

 Currently in the second year of Software Engineering in PUCRS college, in brazil.
-Hoping to become a fullStack developer as i improve myself in the technology area.
+Hoping to become a full Stack developer as i improve myself in the technology area.

 ##